-Ciprofloxacin and ciprofloxacin immediate-release tablets are not interchangeable.
-Ciprofloxacin should be administered orally once daily (Table 1).
+Ciprofloxacin XR and Ciprofloxacin immediate-release tablets are not interchangeable.
+Ciprofloxacin XR should be administered orally once daily (Table 1).

-Patients whose therapy is started with CIPRO IV for UTIs may be switched to Ciprofloxacin when clinically indicated at the discretion of the physician.
+Patients whose therapy is started with Ciprofloxacin IV for UTIs may be switched to Ciprofloxacin XR when clinically indicated at the discretion of the physician.

-- Ciprofloxacin tablets should be taken whole and not split, crushed, or chewed.
+- Ciprofloxacin XR tablets should be taken whole and not split, crushed, or chewed.